ppryanichek/100-days-of-code/log.md

 Solved the problem (Convert an array of ones and zeros into an integer).

+### Day 11: October 24, Thursday

+**Today`s Progress**: I've mostly been solving challenges on CodeWars today.

+Learned a bit about exceptions in Java (exception types), about try-catch-finally, trow and trows blocks.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)